New River Online > Faculty Academy on Instructional Technology

 The cost of hosting the Academy (food, badges, printed proceedings, gifts for presenters, and other items) was generally covered through corporate sponsorships.
 We approached the vendors we routinely dealt with and they were usually quite willing to make donations and many chose to provide a vendor booth to engage our participants directly.

 Looking back, the concept of the Faculty Academy was a great idea and it was well executed but it took a number of folks working very effectively together to pull it off each year.
-Implementing this concept at New River should prove at least equally as successful.
+Implementing this concept at New River has proven to be a challenge with the distances among campuses, low faculty participation, and in my opinion, a lack of support from our chief academic officer, deans, and many of our faculty who choose not to participate or attend.

 Like any small conference, there are some logistical tasks involved that ultimately determine the success of the Academy.
 Some of those tasks include: